 “Neck skin is similar to face skin, in that it has oil glands that produce sebum (making it prone to the occasional pimple), but it is thinner and potentially more sensitive,” says Dr. Shainhouse.
 “Neck skin can also be more prone to scarring and post-inflammatory hyperpigmentation, so it needs to be treated a little less aggressively when applying product.”

-Because it can be easy to neglect this area by not performing a skin-care regimen on it regularly, Dr. Shainhouse says that dead surface skin cells, as well as makeup, sweat, dirt and oil can build up.
-“Not only is this unhygienic, but it can also lead to the appearance of ‘dark neck’ or dermatitis neglectica,” she says, adding that exfoliating step can help, especially with sloughing away this accumulated buildup.
+Because it can be easy to neglect this area by not performing a skincare regimen on it regularly, Dr. Shainhouse says that dead surface skin cells, as well as makeup, sweat, dirt and oil can build up.
+“Not only is this unhygienic, but it can also lead to the appearance of ‘dark neck’ or dermatitis neglectica,” she says.
+Adding that exfoliating step can help, especially with sloughing away this accumulated buildup.

-An Ultimate Neck-Care Routine
+The Ultimate Neck-Care Routine

 STEP 1: Cleanse